openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 enclave_helloworld(enclave);
 ```

-This function calls into the generated host marshalling function that is generated from the `helloworld.edl` file.
+This function calls into the generated host marshaling function that is generated from the `helloworld.edl` file.
 It handles the code that marshals any parameters and calls the function within in the enclave itself.
 In this sample we do not have any actual function parameters.

 The Open Enclave handles all the context switching between the host mode and the enclave mode.